 It was said that State President Steve Sweeney (D-Gloucester) only needs a couple more votes for the bill to pass the Senate to legalize adult-use cannabis.

-There are only three voting days officially scheduled for the legislature; November 25th, December 16th, and January 13th.
+Only three voting days are officially scheduled for the legislature; November 25th, December 16th, and January 13th.

 Given that the 25th is next week, it will ideally pass on the 16th if not the 13th.

-Prior to the press conference, an advocate mentioned that legislators had said there was an insufficient amount of grassroots efforts to let legislators know that their constituents were in favor of it.
+Before the press conference, an advocate mentioned that legislators had said there were insufficient grassroots efforts to inform legislators that their constituents favored it.

 That was not the first time I had heard that sentiment.

-The conservative Senator Declan O’Scanlon (R-Monmouth) recently said that he prefers that a referendum be held instead of a legislative vote to legalize adult-use cannabis.
-This makes it look like that despite his talk of being in favor of reform earlier this year, he is trying to delay the effort.
-A lobbyist said that his vote was not one of the “Yes” votes counted in March in the Senate, so it matters less.
+The conservative Senator Declan O’Scanlon (R-Monmouth) recently said that he prefers a referendum instead of a legislative vote to legalize adult-use cannabis.
+This makes it look like that, despite his talk of being in favor of reform earlier this year, he is trying to delay the effort.
+A lobbyist said his vote was not among the “Yes” votes counted in March in the Senate.